arangodb/arangodb-java-driver/docs/v7_java-reference-serialization.md

 entry above (`JsonNode`) is: `com.arangodb.shaded.fasterxml.jackson.databind.JsonNode`.
 The same relocation rule is also applied to its subclasses (`ArrayNode`, `ObjectNode`, ...).

-The **user-data serde** is used to serialize and deserialize the user data, namely the data representing:
+The **user-data serde** is used to serialize and deserialize the user-data, namely the data representing:
 - documents
 - vertexes
 - edges